An Unexpected Warning

 Slowly gaining awareness, Harry struggled to open his eyes; his lids peeled apart sickeningly, sticky from the residual tears that had been flowing unchecked throughout the night.

-As his eyes adjusted to the morning light in the dank bedroom of his relatives' home, he took in all that was around him.
+As his eyes adjusted to the morning light in the smallest bedroom of Number Four, Privet Drive, he took in his surroundings.
 It was not much; a desk sat in the corner, the temporary home to the books he had not read throughout the summer.
 His single, deflated pillow lay on the worn wood floor beneath his bed, a casualty of his nightmares.
 The window, completely devoid of dressings or decorations, allowed sunlight to stream in unfiltered.

 As his vision became focused and clear, Harry reminded himself that the irrational fear he was experiencing was only part of the dream that lingered in his sleepy brain.
 Eager to shake the feeling, he rolled out of his bed, stripping damp clothes from his body as he registered the uncomfortable feeling of them.
 The August heat made his poorly ventilated room unbearable; once he had gathered a clean set of clothes, he quickly escaped.

 In the hallway, Harry crept quietly down to the lavatory.
-Per usual, he had awakened long before the Dursleys.
-Lately, they had a tendency towards summer lie-ins.
-Harry found that the easiest way to avoid them was to rise long before them; thanks to his perpetual nightmares, it was not difficult to do.
-A cold shower shocked Harry's brain to attention; when he had finished, he dressed quickly and left the house, relieved to have easily escaped the wrath of his Aunt Petunia and cousin, Dudley, once again.
+It was still quite early, and the snoring coming from his Aunt and Uncle's bedroom told him that the Dursleys had not yet woken.
+A cold shower shocked Harry's brain to attention; when he had finished, he dressed quickly and left the house, relieved to have easily escaped any interaction with his unpleasant muggle relatives.
 The mornings when he failed to do so had not been easy.

 That had been the friendliest letter he had received all summer.
 Then came Ron's.